How not to react to a bad review

 The DPA also found a breach of the confidentiality principle, since the data provided by the customer were only meant to be processed within the commercial agreement with the vendor, and not to be made publicly available.

 The DPA fined the vendor €4000.
-In order to determine the amount, the DPA took into account the intentionality of the behavior, the nature of the infringement, the nature of the harm made to the customer, the means for the infringement, which implies public access, and the categories of data disclosed.
+In order to determine the amount, the DPA took into account the intentionality of the behaviour, the nature of the infringement, the nature of the harm made to the customer, the means for the infringement, which implies public access, and the categories of data disclosed.
 As a mitigating factor the DPA took into account the small size of the vendor.

 Needless to say, the vendor in question should have known better.
 When a customer posts what you believe to be an unfair review, you can respond while of course remaining polite, not make any threats and definitely not share any personal information.